Liberation of Finnmark: Deployment of Norwegian forces

 One of the first undertakings of the Norwegian force was reconnaissance at the front lines.
 This was to monitor German troop movements and to investigate the whereabouts of the local population.
-Reports from Porsanger showed that the Germans were in the process of withdrawing, but were busy laying mines and torching buildings.
+Reports from Porsanger Municipality showed that the Germans were in the process of withdrawing, but were busy laying mines and torching buildings.
 Few civilians were left.

 During this time some locals who had been hiding in the area began to return to their destroyed settlements.
 In Gamvik, about 300 civilians who had avoided evacuation built temporary shacks out of wreckage to shelter in.
 On 19 December 1944, German E-boats deployed landing parties to destroy the town a second time.
 Some townspeople managed to arm themselves and hold off the Germans long enough for the bulk of the population to escape.
 17 people were captured and forced to evacuate.

 The Norwegian troops sent rescue parties under Colonel Gunnar Johnson to assist civilians left stranded in scorched western Finnmark.
 By Christmas 1944, nearly 900 people had been successfully evacuated to liberated territory.
 In January 1945 he began making plans for a rescue operation on the island of Sørøya.
 On 15 February, in the only direct military action undertaken by the Western Allies (other than Norway) during the campaign, one Canadian and three British destroyers rescued 502 men, women, and children from the island.
 By 1945 a group of Norwegian militiamen began operating on the island, ambushing German patrols while trying to avoid destruction.
 Various skirmishes and raids between February and March result in the deaths of six militiamen, and the capture of 14 more.
 Six fishing vessels employed by the militia were destroyed in a German air attack.
 Several Germans were also killed on the island.

 Elsewhere the Norwegians assisted the locals and dealt with the occasional German raid.
 Bergkompani 2 lost four men while retaking Finnmark.
 On 26 April 1945 the Norwegians declared Finnmark to be free.
 By the time of the German general surrender in Europe on May 8, the 1st Varanger battalion was poised on the Finnmark-Troms border.